YeyeyMC/Pipelines_GameWebApp/README.md

-# PG29 - Yeison Munoz - Cloud Computing - Assignment 1 - Game Portal
+# PG29 - Yeison Munoz - Cloud Computing - Assignment 1 - Game Portal (Go down for A2 Section)

 ## Description
 This project is based on using Firebase Authentication and Firestore to store data for each player.
 Also the page contains a window for playing Sponder Bird game, which will be used for data analysis purposes.